-Question: I have been having a difficult time with dating recently and have had many heartbreaks.
+QUESTION: I have been having a difficult time with dating recently, and have had much heartbreak.
 I feel like that lone soldier back on the desert dune.
 This time in a sandstorm.
 Fed up with the pattern of being alone.
 Tired of living small.
-An unwanted side effect of all this, is a sometimes crippling, intermittent profound sense of anxiety.
+An unwanted side effect of all this is a sometimes crippling intermittent profound sense of anxiety.

 I fear that I’m not doing enough or not dealing with something that is blocking me from the things that I want out of life, keeping me forever stuck in my patterns.
 Is there something I’m not seeing here?
 The lack of love life is really exasperating and puzzling.
 One common thread to the women that seem to reject me is that they’re all pretty hot.
 Maybe I do not have enough going on to attract really desirable women?
-I used to…but perhaps I had more currency in younger days and now woman are looking for a provider and I seem like a bad investment?
-Oy.
-Feeling at a loss and I want to be in reality about all this.
+I used to… but perhaps I had more currency in my younger days, and now woman are looking for a provider and I seem like a bad investment?
+Feeling at a loss and I want to be in reality about all of this.
 Is it all just a matter of trust?

-Answer: First and foremost, it is important to find ways to tolerate this acute anxiety when it comes up.
-It is such an unmanageable feeling that it takes a concentrated effort to sit with it but, sit with it we must.
+ANSWER: First and foremost, it is important to find ways to tolerate this acute anxiety when it comes up.
+It is such an unmanageable feeling that it takes a concentrated effort to sit with it, but sit with it we must.
 The next time you feel anxious, force yourself to physically sit and feel.
 Not think about the anxiety, not project into the future or past, just sit and feel.
 Anxiety is such a powerful energy that it can color our whole life and lead us to action that is not warranted or paralyze us when action is needed.
-There is no one-way to face this, but do delve into it and find a way to tolerate it even if it is in small measures at a time.
+There is no one way to face this but to delve into it and find a way to tolerate it, even if it is in small measures at a time.

 Look at avenues to address the relationship piece.
 Psychotherapy can be useful here, even if just to have someone mirror back what we are up to.
 Patterns or behaviors that we might be blind to can be obvious to another set of eyes and ears.

-It must be remembered that this is not a healthy wanting but rather craving something that is detrimental to our psychic welfare.
-Drinking saltwater will only deepen our thirst, even though the salty liquid looks similar to clear water that can quench it.
+It must be remembered that this is not a healthy wanting, but rather craving something that is detrimental to our psychic welfare.
+Drinking salt water will only deepen our thirst, even though the salty liquid looks similar to clear water that can quench it.
 When you have hurt enough, you will stop this pattern.
-You can crack a couple of more teeth or stop chewing on corn kernels.
+You can crack a couple more teeth or stop chewing on corn kernels.
 Remember that we are all terrified of intimacy, truly.
 You are no different.
-You can see all this as bad luck, age, what have you.
-Or examine what part your own psyche is playing at keeping love at bay.
+You can see all of this as bad luck, age, what have you.
+Or examine what part your own psyche is playing in keeping love at bay.